-Further, the wind-turbine simulations are performed on $512 \times 512 \times 64$ grid points with a horizontal resolution of 5 m and a vertical resolution of 5 m in the lowest 200 m and 10 m above.
-The rotor with R = 50 m and $z_h = 100$ m is located at 300 m in x-direction and centered in y-direction.
+Further, the wind-turbine simulations are performed on $512 \times 512 \times 64$ grid points with a horizontal resolution of 5 m and a vertical resolution of 5 m in the lowest 200 and 10 m above.
+The rotor with R = 50 m and $z_h = 100$ m is located at 300 m in x direction and centred in y direction.
 The wind-turbine simulations are performed with a rotation frequency of $\Omega = 0.117$ s-1 for 10 min and after restart continued for 50 min.

-Three different working conditions of the rotor are considered: A common clockwise rotating rotor (CR), a counterclockwise rotating rotor (CCR), and no rotation of the rotor (NR), defined from a view looking downwind on the turbine (Fig. 2).
-In the simulations of the considered working conditions in the same atmospheric regime, only the prefactors $\beta_v \in \{0, -1, 1\}$ (Eq.
+Three different working conditions of the rotor are considered: common clockwise-rotating rotor (CR), an counterclockwise-rotating rotor (CCR), and no rotation of the rotor (NR), defined from a view looking downwind on the turbine (Fig. 2).
+In the simulations of the considered working conditions in the same atmospheric regime, only the prefactors $\beta{v} \in \{0, -1, 1\}$ (Eq.
 1) differ, as explained above.